mayasharma2110/Keep-Riding/README.md

   * As a returning user, I want to contact the school to book a lesson and/or ask for additional information.
     * There is a clear contact page and contact form there the user can ask for more information or also enquire about a new or existing booking.
-    * There is also the opening times for the school on this page so the user can have an idea on when to expect a response back from the school.
+    * There are also the opening times for the school on this page so the user can have an idea on when to expect a response back from the school.
     * When the form is submitted successfully the user is taken to another page that confirms their message has been received.

   * As a returning user, I want to find out where I can follow the riding school on social media platforms.